Sally Morgan (artist): Early life, education, and personal life

 Morgan was born in Perth, Western Australia in 1951 as the eldest of five children.
 She was raised by her mother Gladys and her maternal grandmother Daisy.
 Her mother, a member of the Bailgu people of the Pilbara region of Western Australia, grew up in the Parkerville Children's Home as part of the Stolen Generations.
 Her father, William, a plumber by trade, died after a long-term battle with post-war experience post-traumatic stress disorder.
 Of her siblings, Jill Milroy is an academic, Helen Milroy is a child psychiatrist who was the first indigenous Australian to become a medical doctor, David is a playwright, and William has worked as a senior public servant.

 As a child, Morgan became aware that she was different from other children at her school because of her non-white physical appearance, and was frequently questioned by other students about her family background.
 Her mother never told her that she was Aboriginal, saying instead that she was of Indian-Bangladeshi descent.
 She understood from her mother that her ancestors were from the Indian sub-continent.
-But, when she was 15, she learned that she and her siblings were actually of Aboriginal descent.
+When she was 15, she learned that she and her siblings were actually of Aboriginal descent.

-After finishing school, she worked as a clerk in a government department, had a period of unemployment, then obtained a job as a laboratory assistant. she then attended the University of Western Australia, graduating in 1974 with a B.A. in Psychology; she followed up with post-graduate diplomas from the Western Australian Institute of Technology in Counselling Psychology, Computing, and Library Studies.
+After finishing school, she worked as a clerk in a government department, had a period of unemployment, then obtained a job as a laboratory assistant.
+She then attended the University of Western Australia, graduating in 1974 with a B.A. in psychology; she followed up with post-graduate diplomas from the Western Australian Institute of Technology in Counselling Psychology, Computing, and Library Studies.

 She married Paul Morgan, a teacher she had met at university, in 1972; the marriage later ended in divorce.
 They have three children, Ambelin, Blaze, and Ezekiel Kwaymullina, all of whom have co-authored works with Morgan.